cs41ao/cs41ao/README.md

 </h3>

 <h2 align="center">
-I am Senior Analyst, STEM Ambassador, and love travelling!
+I am Senior Analyst within Service Management.
+I am currently working in the Financial Industry.
 </h2>

-As a Senior IT professional, I have a keen interest to be a Technical Project Manager with an interest in Accessibility and Sustainability.
+As a Senior IT professional, I am looking to become a Technical Project Manager with an interest in Accessibility and Sustainability.
 I enjoying mentoring, volunteering and using tech for good to drive change.
+I love reading about how we can use Responsible AI, assistive technology and cloud solutions to build innovative solutions.

 👩‍💼 Pronouns: She/Her